hrishikeshsathyian/routejooz-api/README.md

 ## Acknowledgements

-This project was inspired from
+This project was inspired from this [blog](https://medium.com/@brockarnold/solving-a-capacitated-vehicle-routing-problem-with-google-or-tools-and-mapbox-a2eeb6b47bca) written by Brock Arnold about solving a capcitated vehicle routing problems

 <p align="right">(<a href="#readme-top">back to top</a>)</p>